 Following the buy-out, the team was embroiled in a bitter dispute with Haas over prize money, the American outfit stating that as a new team Racing Point wasn't entitled to it.
 The battle continues, but a late legal challenge by Haas relating to Intellectual Property appeared to back the American team's argument.

-For 2019, Perez is joined by Lance Stroll, which, if nothing else, should ensure that tangles such as those witnessed with Ocon have far more significant repercussions.
+For 2019, Perez was joined by Lance Stroll, which, if nothing else, ensured that tangles such as those witnessed with Ocon would have far more significant repercussions.

-Despite having appointed Otmar Szafnauer as team principal, Lawrence Stroll admits that he will be "hands on" in terms of management, his big plans for the outfit including a new factory and a desire to battle the big teams.
+Despite having appointed Otmar Szafnauer as team principal, Lawrence Stroll admitted that he would be "hands on" in terms of management, his big plans for the outfit including a new factory and a desire to battle the big teams.

-Now free of Mallya's legal issues and the money worries that went with them, it remains to be seen whether Racing Point can pick up where its predecessor left off, and hopefully punch even further beyond its weight.
+Free of Mallya's legal issues and the money worries that went with them, it remained to be seen whether Racing Point could pick up where its predecessor left off, and hopefully punch even further beyond its weight.